Geocoding DoubleCheck: A Unique Location Accuracy

 Assessment Tool for Parcel-level Geocoding

 Geocoding is a process of converting an address (typically in the form of street number, street name, city, state and country) into a physical location on the globe (often expressed as latitude and longitude).
 It is one of the most popular spatial analysis techniques, and almost all major GIS software (e.g. QGIS, ArcGIS and MapInfo) and web mapping portals (e.g. Google Maps, Bing Maps and Apple Maps) provide geocoding tools and API options.
-But the big question is how reliable is for the geocoding result from each geocoder.
+But the big question is how reliable the geocoding result is from each geocoder.

 Parcel-level Geocoding vs. Building-level Geocoding